Eton Manor Boys' Club: Location

-The charity's headquarters are in Foxton, Cambridgeshire.
-Their activities are delivered both at their residential site in this location, and regionally by staff in multiple UK areas.
+The charity's headquarters are in Cambridge.
+Their activities are delivered regionally by staff in multiple UK areas and residentials are held across the country by partner universities.

 Programmes

 The Scholars Programme

 The Scholars Programme was established in 2009 and has expanded to run in seven areas across the UK.
 The Programme supports highly-able less advantaged students aged 14 to 19, with the aim of helping them reach their full potential.
 The Programme provides a four-year course of enrichment activities for each student, focusing on raising aspirations, confidence and motivation.
 The programme aims to build essential skills and behaviours that empower young people to succeed.
 The University of Lancaster, UEA, and the University of Suffolk are all lead partners in the Villiers Park Scholars Programme.

 Inspiring Excellence

 The Inspiring Excellence programme is a series of five-day subject-specific residential courses designed to introduce highly-able A-level students to university level study.
 The programme aims to inspire state school students to pursue higher education at a leading university.
 The charity runs approximately 32 courses each academic year, supporting over 800 students.